 There are two schools of thought, regarding chain lubrication.

 One is that you need a wet lube to keep the surfaces of the chain coated with lubricant.
 The downside, is that wet lubricant attracts dirt.
 This could have the effect of creating a lube bath with grit.
 The grit in the interior of the chain will wear the chain faster.

 The other school of thought, is that you can use a dry lube.
 Detractors of dry lube, say that since it is not wet, it doesn't stay in place, and gets pushed off the chain surface, especially with the shear forces occuring in multiple speed drivetrains.
 However, dry lube does not attract dirt.
 Some dry lubes are semi-wet, and are a trade-off between wet and dry lubes.

 Chain wax is one type of dry lube which can theoretically waterproof and create a seal through which dirt can't enter.
-Another benefit, is that a waxed chain won't leave big black stains on your hands or clothes, and the chain looks shiny for a long time.
+Another benefit, is that a waxed chain won't leave big black stains on your hands or clothes, and the chain will continue to look shiny.

 Wet Lube: Any synthetic oil will do.
 Your drivetrain will require frequent maintenance to look clean.
 Since most people don't do frequent maintenance, it ends up looking dirty rather quickly.

 Semi Dry Lube: Rock and Roll brand Gold lubricant.
 This is a semi-wet wax and/or/maybe ptfe in solvent.
 It attracts less dirt than wet lube.
 Still need to apply frequently, in order to keep the chain lubricated, and since it applies with solvent, you are also cleaning the chain in the process (by applying a lot and wiping with a rag).